wankdanker/node-object-mapper/README.md

 ## About

-Copy properties from one `Object` to another based on a separate `Object`, which defines how the properties should be mapped.
+Utility to copy properties from one `Object` to another based on instructions given in a map `Object`, which defines which properties should be mapped.

 ## Installation